octapps/octapps/paper/paper.md

 ---
-title: 'OctApps: a library of Octave functions and scripts for gravitational-wave data analysis'
+title: 'OctApps: a library of Octave functions for gravitational-wave data analysis'
 tags:
   - Octave
   - gravitational waves